 For when the Best Banking Option for you isn’t in your neighborhood

-So, what if you’ve looked in your area for Better Banking Options--or you’ve had us look for you (check out our offer for personalized banking research here)--and there’s nothing even remotely close to your neighborhood?
+So, what if you’ve looked in your area for Better Banking Options (check out our search engine for an easy way to do this) and there’s no decent banking options near you?
 What’s your next step?
 Keeping your money in a banking institution that doesn’t have a branch near you may seem counterintuitive, but with the right technology, it’s possible to do almost everything you would in a branch through online and mobile banking.
 It's also much easier to find exceptional banks or credit unions what meet your needs when you include online and mobile options.

 Thoroughly research the online/mobile options at your potential new bank.
 While most banks and credit unions offer some kind of online and mobile banking, they don’t all have the same capabilities.
 Make a list of what you’ll need to do with their online systems, whether that’s paying bills, receiving electronic deposits or transferring between accounts.
 Don’t be afraid to reach out to the institution to ask questions: they won’t mind answering them if it brings them your business.